Sreekanth-Vasireddy/Australia-Address/README.md

 # Description
+This dataset contains the list of addresses in Australia including geocodes (latitude and longitude).
 This is cleaned data from ,kaggle dataset "OpenAddresses (http://openaddresses.io)",specific to Australia .
 The orginal dataset has missing values and unnecessary columns,cleaned to more usable format.